 “These scholarships have relieved the financial burden of paying for my education,” said Payton.
 “By not having this stress, I can focus more on maintaining good grades in school.”

-Outside of her coursework, Payton participates in activities at her church and is a member of the choir.
-As one of CCBC’s Fresh Faces, she regularly advocates for friends and family to choose CCBC to start their college journey.
+Outside of her coursework, Payton has participated in activities at her church and has served as a member of the choir.
+As one of CCBC’s Fresh Faces, she regularly advocated for friends and family to choose CCBC to start their college journey.